 It gets worse.
-If Bob and Carol instead sold their furniture and invested the proceeds, they could earn a return instead of having an expense.
+If Bob and Carol instead downsized their stuff by selling their furniture and investing the proceeds, they could earn a return instead of having an expense.
 I’ve no idea what their antique furniture is worth, but I’ll just guess $3,000.
 Suppose they want to retire in 10 years.
 If they sell the furniture today and get rid of the storage locker, then in 10 years they’ll have $3,000 plus interest.
 If they keep the storage locker forever, then after 10 years they’ll have spent $12,000 PLUS they need to save an additional $30,000 to cover the expense during retirement.
 That’s a total of $52,000 spent for a extravagant storage locker on top of a loss of $3,000 plus interest.
 A total of $55,000 plus.
 Ouch!

 Look, I get that Carol probably feels sentimental about her Mom’s old furniture.
 And it’s easy for Carol to say to herself “It’s just $100 per month.
 Not a bad deal for saving memories.”
 And honestly, lots of people use similar logic to justify relatively small monthly expenses.